smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_ES.md

         type: Property
     fleetVehicle:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: Relationship.
-Reference to the FleetVehicle entity to which this status entity relates.
           x-ngsi:
+            type: Property
+      description: Reference to the FleetVehicle entity to which this status entity relates
+      x-ngsi:
         type: Relationship
     fleetVehicleOperation:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: Relationship.
-Reference to the FleetVehicleOperation entity to which this status entity relates.
           x-ngsi:
+            type: Property
+      description: Reference to the FleetVehicleOperation entity to which this status entity relates
+      x-ngsi:
         type: Relationship
     id:
-      anyOf: &fleetvehiclestatus_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     inRestrictedArea:
-      description: Property.
-Indicates if the vehicle is known to be in a restricted area at the time of the status update.
+      description: Indicates if the vehicle is known to be in a restricted area at the time of the status update
       type: boolean
       x-ngsi:
         type: Property
     lastFuellingAmount:
-      description: 'Property.
-The level of fuel added to the vehicle at the last fuelling.
+      description: The level of fuel added to the vehicle at the last fuelling.
 The timestamp element of the attribute should indicate when the vehicle was fuelled.
-Data to be recorded in Litres.
-Units:''litres'''
+Data to be recorded in Litres
       type: number
       x-ngsi:
         type: Property
         units: litres
     lastKnownPosition:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
-      oneOf: &fleetvehiclestatus_-_properties_-_location_-_oneof
+      oneOf:
-        - description: GeoProperty.
-Geojson reference to the item.
+        - description: Geojson reference to the item.
 Point
           properties:
             bbox:
               items: